alittlemarket/alittlemarket.github.io/_posts/2016-06-14-https-securise-websites.md

 ### Acceptance criteria
 All our applications must be accessible through https.
-All users accessing the websites through http must be redirected to https.
+All users accessing the websites through http must be redirected to https using 301 (301 redirections are very important for Search engines).

 ### When to switch ?
 A switch from HTTP to HTTPS can have a big impact on the search engines positionning.
 As we do not use paid marketing, a bad indexing in search engines and especially Google can have really bad consequences on our traffic.
 Thanks to previous experiences, our SEO consultant estimated that SEO traffic returns back to normal around 3 months after switching.